nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * Input handlers: if input from the braille display is desirable, the driver author must implement responders for commands such as braille keys, routing buttons and additional hardware.
 * Command set: a map that identifies NVDA command assignments for various display hardware buttons.

-### Few important things to remember before, during and after driver development
+### A Few important things to remember before, during and after driver development

 * Before writing a driver, make sure you have the needed software and/or hardware.
 * Be sure to study protocols and API's used by a speech synthesizer or a braille display (this is more so for braille displays which may implement different protocols).